Luke-zhang-04/dotfiles/README.md

 For Pip, you should be able to just `pip install $(cat ./pip-packages)`

 `./nightTab-backup-wallpaper.json` and `./nightTab-backup-minimal.json` are JSON data files for the [NightTab](https://github.com/zombieFox/nightTab) extension.
 You should be able to upload the file to get a NightTab theme.

+Archlinux.txt is come cool ASCII art from `pastr.io`, which has been shut down.
+You can do `cat archlinux. txt >> /etc/issue` to have some cool ASCII art on startup.

 ## Terminal Themes
 - The Fish theme is [bobthefish](https://github.com/oh-my-fish/theme-bobthefish)